sbi-dev/sbi/CONTRIBUTING.md

 markdown guide](https://guides.github.com/features/mastering-markdown/)).

-You can directly fix mistakes and suggest clearer formulations in markdown files simply by initiating a PR on the web.
-Click on [documentation file](https://github.com/mackelab/sbi/tree/master/docs/docs) and look for the little pencil at top left.
+You can directly fix mistakes and suggest clearer formulations in markdown files simply by initiating a PR on through GitHub.
+Click on [documentation file](https://github.com/mackelab/sbi/tree/master/docs/docs) and look for the little pencil at top right.